jayfreestone/priority-plus/README.md

 **The short stuff**:

 - Vanilla JS, dependency free.
-Available as an ES6 module, CJS module, or a UMD bundle.
+Available as an ES6 module, or a drop-in IIFE assigned to the global `priorityPlus`.
 - Uses the [`IntersectionObserver` API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) instead of width-based calculations.
 - Toggles the appropriate [WAI-ARIA](https://www.w3.org/WAI/standards-guidelines/aria/) attributes to remain accessible.
 - Provides a class hook to style the menu differently when all items are in the overflow/hidden.